-You may need to keep doing exercises for up to a year (yes up to 12 months) to achieve this.
-Do note that unfortunately not everyone does regain full range of movement after a proximal humerus fracture and some people will have ongoing difficulty lifting their arm above head height (but we will always aim for 100% recovery of course).
+You may need to keep doing exercises for up to 12 months to achieve this.
+Please note that unfortunately not everyone regains full range of movement after a proximal humerus fracture, and some people will have ongoing difficulty lifting their arm above head height (but we will always aim for 100% recovery of course).

 Your shoulder doctor will see you regularly and x-ray the shoulder periodically to check on the healing process.
-Everyone heals at different rates so follow the guidance of your doctor or our senior physical therapist as to when you can progress to the next stage of rehab.
+Everyone heals at different rates, so follow the guidance of your doctor or our senior physiotherapist as to when you can progress to the next stage of rehab.

 Unfortunately around 15% of proximal humerus fractures tend to be displaced and require surgery.